The Light in Einstein’s Elevator

 The prediction and subsequent experimental validation of antmatter stands out in the history of physics in the 20th Century.
 In previous centuries, theory was performed mainly in the service of experiment, explaining interesting new observed phenomena either as consequences of known physics, or creating new physics to explain the observations.
 Quantum theory, revolutionary as a way of understanding nature, was developed to explain spectroscopic observations of atoms and molecules and gases.
 Similarly, the precession of the perihelion of Mercury was a well-known phenomenon when Einstein used his newly developed general relativity to explain it.
 As a counter example, Einstein’s prediction of the deflection of light by the Sun was something new that emerged from theory.
 This is one reason why Einstein became so famous after Eddington’s expedition to observe the deflection of apparent star locations during the total eclipse.
 Einstein had predicted something that had never been seen before.
 Dirac’s prediction of the existence of antimatter similarly is a triumph of rational thought, following the mathematical representation of reality to an inevitable conclusion that cannot be ignored, no matter how wild and initially unimaginable it is.
 Dirac went on to receive the Nobel prize in Physics in 1933, sharing the prize that year with Schrödinger (Heisenberg won it the previous year in 1932).

-Read all the stories behind the history of quantum field theory, in Galileo Unbound from Oxford Press:
+Read the stories behind the history of quantum field theory, in Galileo Unbound from Oxford University Press

 References